-PROBLEM: The taxable valuation of commercial and industrial property was legislatively reduced by 5% in FY 2015 and by 10% each year thereafter.
+PROBLEM: The taxable valuation of commercial and industrial property was legislatively reduced by 10% beginning in FY 2015.
 A standing appropriation from the state to local property taxing jurisdictions was implemented to make up for the future reduction in property tax revenue due to this rollback.
-Local jurisdictions are already absorbing property tax revenue reductions due to the rollback on the new mult-residential classification, the rollback on railroad property, the new exemption for telecommunications property, and the reduced growth limitation for residential and agricultural property.
+Local jurisdictions are already absorbing property tax revenue reductions due to the rollback on the new multi-residential classification, the rollback on railroad property, the new exemption for telecommunications property, and the reduced growth limitation for residential and agricultural property.
 Any reduction or elimination of the commercial and industrial property tax backfill would likely cause a property tax increase that would fall largely on homeowners and agricultural property owners, a reduction in important services the residents of lowa depend on, or a combination of both.

-SOLUTION: The legislature should fully fund the commercial and industrial property tax backfill and should resist a rapid elimination or legislation that affects local budgets that have been set or are in the process of being set.
+SOLUTION: The legislature should fully fund the commercial and industrial property tax backfill and should resist legislation implementing a rapid elimination or that affects local budgets that have been set or are in the process of being set.

-Water Quality, Natural Resources, and Outdoor Recreation
+Water Quality and Quantity Management, Natural Resources, and Outdoor Recreation

-PROBLEM: There continues to be a need to provide adequate, sustainable, and dedicated state financial resources to address statewide concerns related to lowa's water quality issues.
-In addition, there are ongoing issues that must be addressed to minimize losses caused by flooding through effective flood mitigation programs.
-Specifically, the "Natural Resources and Outdoor Recreational Trust Fund" has not been appropriated any funding since its inception in 2010.
-The Trust Fund is the best-known mechanism to address water concerns, and also promotes public health and quality of life by ensuring enhanced opportunities for outdoor recreation.
+PROBLEM: There continues to be a need to provide adequate, sustainable, and dedicated state financial resources to address the statewide concerns related to lowa's water quality management issues.
+There also remain on-going water quantity management challenges that must be addressed in efforts to minimize future losses caused by flooding through effective flood mitigation programs.
+Finally, the Natural Resources and Outdoor Recreational Trust Fun" has not been appropriated any funding since its inception in 2010.
+The Trust Fund is the best-known mechanism to address water concerns and also promotes public health and quality of life by ensuring enhanced opportunities for outdoor recreation.